 “Jevick is on the side of books, but even the worst people are on the side of books.
 I love literature more than anything else but writing and literature are tools of imperialism.”

 The book starts out mimicking a memoir, Jevick’s rural childhood on a pepper farm in a marginalized corner of an empire.
 This will feel familiar to many readers of African mainstream fiction.

 Jevick is the son of the second wife—the first could not bear children and is an envious enemy.
-This picture of rivalry in a polygamous household reminds me of the mainstream novels Lyrics Alley by Leila Abouela or The Secret Lives of Baba Segi’s Wives by Lola Shoneyin—it feels very much like Abouela in particular.
+This picture of rivalry in a polygamous household reminds me of the mainstream novels Lyrics Alley by Leila Aboulela or The Secret Lives of Baba Segi’s Wives by Lola Shoneyin—it feels very much like Aboulela in particular.

 Portraits of rural childhoods are a feature of African fiction, where anxieties about rural provincialism and education provide tension.

 Tsitsi Dangarembga’s Nervous Conditions is a realist novel that recreates the tensions of being a bright child working on a farm and yearning for education.
 The novel’s details of rural life chime with those in A Stranger in Olondria, but with the added challenges of being poor and being a girl.